Seven Sisters station: History

-On 31 May 2015 the station and all services that call here, transferred from Abellio Greater Anglia to London Overground.
-Some Greater Anglia services are scheduled to call at this station at peak times.
+On 31 May 2015, the station and most National Rail services that call here transferred from Abellio Greater Anglia to London Overground.

-During summer 2015, there was no Victoria Line service between Seven Sisters and Walthamstow Central to facilitate works outside of Walthamstow station which would boost capacity along the line.
+During summer 2015, there was no Victoria line service between Seven Sisters and Walthamstow Central to facilitate works outside of Walthamstow Central station, which would boost capacity along the line.

+Most Greater Anglia Services (on the Liverpool Street to Hertford East and Bishops Stortford route) were withdrawn from this station at the May 2023 timetable change.
+However, some late evening and early morning Greater Anglia services still call.